 In those situations, we often see one parent enrolling the children in activities which overlap with the other parent’s parenting time.
-Sometimes, this is simply unavoidable.
-Sometimes, they maliciously block out the time with an activity.
+Sometimes, this is just unavoidable.
+Sometimes, they maliciously block out the time with an event.

 When this occurs, coupled with bad-mouthing the other parent, it’s a strong indication the objective is to exclude the parent permanently.
 Sadly, experts tell us this strategy almost always backfires in the end, and children eventually realize, even if just subconsciously, what was done and resent the parent who engaged in alienation.

 Experts say one parent bad-mouthing the other parent works emotional harm on the children every bit as much as a physical assault.
 Viewed from the child’s perspective, one person they love verbally assaults another person they love.
-This can put the a child into an impossible position.
+This can put the child in an impossible position.

 Continually bad-mouthing a parent can rise to the level of interfering with the parent-child relationship and constitute parental alienation.
 Here, the parent’s objective is to remove the other parent from the child’s life.